Olisehgenesis/heyzo/heyzo/README.md

 ## 🔧 Configuration

 ### Contract Deployment
-1. Deploy the HeyZo smart contract to Celo network
+1. Deploy the HeyZo smart contract to Base network
 2. Set the contract address in your environment variables
 3. Configure initial pools using the admin panel